-Local-level wins to improve neighborhood, housing, and employment conditions for low-income communities and communities of color.
+Our research has supported community partners to win policy change and resources for low-income communities and communities of color.